Trickshotblaster/nn-practices/README.md

 raclynn.
 inden.
 ```
-things i've learned:
+<h2>things i've learned:</h2>

-matmul represents feedforward, where size[0] of the second tensor is the output of the layer before it and size[1] is the number of neurons
+1) Matmul represents feedforward, where size[0] of the second tensor is the output of the layer before it and size[1] is the number of neurons

-you can do pretty much anything to make the output and call backward on the loss, it doesn't have to be a conventional neural net
+2) You can do pretty much anything to make the output and call backward on the loss, it doesn't have to be a conventional neural net.
+You can do things like multiply and add random numbers and it will all be accounted for.